mariassar/Linux-Data-Parsing-Project/README.md

 graph.pdf = To get the final graph: I created two dictionaries to put the x and y coordinates in.
 I used Matplotlib to create a scatterplot figure of these points that later creates a pdf called graph.pdf.

 Each dot on my chart is a zip code based on the death ratio and median income.
-My hypothesis is correct as in most cases, the numerator of the fraction gets larger the poorer you are, and the numerator is smaller the richer you are.
+My hypothesis is correct as in most cases, the denominator of the fraction gets larger the poorer you are, and the denominator is smaller the richer you are.